aws-samples/sample-fixed-schema-response-mcp/fixed_schema_mcp_server/GENERIC_USAGE.md

 - Allows fine-tuning Claude's behavior for specific domains
 - Falls back to generic prompt if not specified

-### ➕ Runtime Schema Addition
-- Use the `add_schema` tool to add new schemas without restarting
-- Useful for testing or dynamic schema management

 ## Schema File Format